oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The following table summarizes the TOSCA built-in data types.
 All of these type names are reserved and cannot be used for custom data types.
-Note, however, that it is possible to derive a custom data type from a primitive type, for example to add validation clauses or to specify a default value.
+Note, however, that it is possible to derive a custom data type from a primitive type, for example to add a validation clause or to specify a default value.

 |Primitive Types|Special Types|Collection Types|